Book censorship: Public libraries

 Public libraries are considered to be open to the public within a town or community.
 Similar to school libraries, removal of books from public library shelves is often the subject of heavy debate.
 "Public schools and public libraries...have been the setting for legal battles about student access to books, removal or retention of 'offensive' material, regulation of patron behavior, and limitations on public access to the internet."

 Privishing

 Privishing is the practice by which a book publisher at the behest of governments or special interests acquires the rights to a manuscript and then sabotages the distribution and marketing of the book, usually breaching publishing contracts.
 Methods include cutting print runs so as to make books unprofitable, scaling back promotional efforts, delaying release so as to miss holiday seasons, cutting advertising budgets, and pressuring reviewers to be hostile.
 An example is Gerard Colby's 1984 Du Pont: Behind the Nylon Curtain - where the Du Pont family convened a "war counsel" to suppress the book and put pressure on publisher Prentice Hall to ensure its limited distribution and print run.
 With a limited print run of 10,000, the family then dispatched its own agents to buy up as many copies as possible.

+University library list of offensive books

+Beginning in October 2023, Cambridge University is compiling a list of books that some consider "offensive".
+An email to faculty asked for lists of books they considered to fit in the vague category "problematic".
+Some faculty responses included comparing it to Nazi book bans and also labelling it "Orwellian and alarming".